-Many sufferers no longer trust their body, lose the confidence to resign themselves to their self-efficacy and seek treatment – and salvation – from others.
+Many sufferers no longer trust their bodies, lose the confidence to resign themselves to their self-efficacy and start to look for solutions in others.

-Self-related beliefs play an important role in how the affected person will deal with “his” rheumatoid arthritis.
+Self-related beliefs play an essential role in how the affected person will deal with “his/her” rheumatoid arthritis.

-A negative belief could then look like this: “My body is beyond my control.
-I don‘t want to be ill, and yet it attacks itself.
+A negative belief-system could then look like this: “My body is beyond my control.
+I don’t want to be ill, and yet it attacks itself.
 I am help- and powerless in terms of biochemical processes and genetics.
-That‘s why I can not help myself causally.
-So working on my good health myself isn‘t possible.”
+That’s why I can’t help myself causally.
+So working on my good health myself isn’t possible.”

-Such propositions are predestined to act as self-fulfilling prophecies: the result will correspond and confirm the inner conviction.
-And with an autoimmune disease the implicit implication is clear: “I am continuously hurting myself!“ and for it works both ways: „These patients are attacking themselves!“, and transports the conviction of guilt.
+Such propositions most likely act as self-fulfilling prophecies: the result will correspond and confirm the inner conviction.
+And with an autoimmune disease the implicit implication is clear: “I am continuously hurting myself! “and for it works both ways: “These patients are attacking themselves! “, and transports the conviction of guilt.
 The confidence in one’s own body and self-efficacy is shaken.
-And of course, that doesn‘t help with raising the motivation to search for the actual causes and solutions.
+And of course, that doesn’t help with raising the motivation to search for the actual causes and solutions.

 Thus the affected person becomes emotionally addicted to conventional medicine.
 As such, he is willing to let drugs suppress symptoms and, as a result of this suppression of symptoms, get even more damaged by the side effects of aggressive chemistry, that can‘t bring about even a chance of healing.

-How can one help oneself anyway if RA is an “autoimmune disease” or “genetically conditioned” or “biochemical processes that destroy one’s joints” are unstoppable?
+How can one heal anyway if RA is an „autoimmune disease” or „genetically conditioned” or „biochemical processes destroy one’s joints” which „can’t be ended“?

 This way, medical terms become meaningless phrases.
 They sound like empty formulas or come as incomplete knowledge and are regarded by the patient as an endpoint of their influence and insight.
 This hinders understanding, motivation, actions and makes it difficult to really work on self-healing efforts.